 English education brought tremendous changes in the attitude of the Indians.
 The young Indians with proper education were able to read, write and speak English with competence.
 It made great impact on the social, political And the religious life of India.
 For the very first time, Indians became critical about both their own religious orthodoxies such as polygamy, the system of child marriages, superstitions, casteism, poverty, illiteracy and at the same time, they were critical about the British rule.
 Lord Macaulay’s Minutes on Indian education in 1935 and Lord Bentinck’s decision to promote European literature and science among the Indians instigated the Indians to use alien tongue for creative expression.
 Indian English language and literature, thus, originated as a necessary outcome of the introduction of English education in India under colonial rule.
 The air of transformation touched many aspects of Indian life.
 Study of European arts and literature got importance in India.
 This was similar to Renaissance that took place in Italy in 14th century.

 The term Indian Writing in English is used in a wider sense.
-This is the body of works by the writers whose mother tongue is one of the languages of multilingual India.
-According to K. R. S. Iyengar, there are three types of Indian Writers in English.
+This is the body of works by the writers whose mother tongue is one of the languages of the multilingual India.
+According to K. R. S. Iyenger, there are three types of Indian writers in English.
 “First, those who have acquired their entire education in English schools and universities.
 Second, Indians who have settled abroad, but are constantly in touch with the changing surroundings and traditions of their country of adoption.
-And finally, Indians who have acquired English as a second language.”3 consequently, a large number of Indians were greatly moved by the genuine desire to present before the western readers an authentic picture of India through their writings.
+And finally, Indians who have acquired English as a second language.”
+Consequently, a large number of Indians were greatly moved by the genuine desire to present before the western readers an authentic picture of India through their writings.

-Many Indian Writers have choosen English as a medium of expression and left a great impact on different forms of literature.
-For example Toru Dutt, Pandita Ramabai Saraswati , Sri Aurobindo, Jawaharlal Nehru, Sarojini Naidu, Mulk Raj Anand, R. K. Narayan, Raja Rao, Nissim Ezekiel, Nayantara Sahgal, Kamla Das, Jayant Mahapatra, Anita Desai, Bharati Mukherjee, Salman Rushdie, Shashi Deshpande, and some recent Indian Writers such as Arundhati Roy, Kiran Desai, Arvind Adiga, Chetan Bhagat and many others.
+Many Indian writers have chosen English as a medium of expression and left a great impact on different forms of literature.
+For example, Toru Dutt, Pandita Ramabai Saraswati, Shri Aurobindo, Jawaharlal Nehru, Sarojini Naidu, Mulk Raj Anand, R. K. Narayan, Raja Rao, Nissim Ezekiel, Nayantara Sahgal, Kamla Das, Jayant Mahapatra, Anita Desai, Bharati Mukherjee, Salman Rushdie, Shashi Deshpande and some recent Indian writers such as Arundhati Roy, Kiran Desai, Arvind Adiga, Chetan Bhagat and many others.
 They have been using English to represent the Indian culture and spirit.
 In this connection, the remarks of Randolph Quirk and Raja Rao are worth quoting.
 Quirk rightly remarks that English is not the private property of the Englishmen.
 Similarly, Raja Rao says in the preface of his novel Kanthapura:

 One can notice ‘Indianness’ in Indian Writing in English.
 K. R. Srinivasa Iyengar has rightly commented in this regard: